-If you've been eating well, staying active, and still struggling to lose weight, insulin resistance may be working against you.
-It's one of the most common — and most overlooked — metabolic barriers to healthy weight management.
-At HM Care Clinic in New Windsor, NY, our board-certified physician and team specialize in identifying and addressing the root causes of weight gain, including insulin resistance, through a comprehensive, medically supervised approach.
+For some patients who eat well and stay active, weight management remains difficult, and insulin resistance may be one contributing factor.
+It is one of the most common — and most overlooked — metabolic barriers to healthy weight management.
+At HM Care Clinic in New Windsor, NY, our board-certified physician and team focus on identifying and addressing the underlying contributors to weight gain, including insulin resistance, through a comprehensive, medically supervised approach.

 What Is Insulin Resistance?

-Insulin is a hormone produced by your pancreas.
-Its primary job is to act like a key, unlocking your body's cells so they can absorb glucose (sugar) from your bloodstream and use it for energy.
+Insulin is a hormone produced by the pancreas.
+Its primary job is to act like a key, unlocking the body's cells so they can absorb glucose (sugar) from the bloodstream and use it for energy.
 When cells stop responding well to insulin's signal, the pancreas compensates by producing even more of it.
 This state — where the body needs increasingly higher levels of insulin to do the same job — is called insulin resistance.

 Over time, chronically elevated insulin levels encourage the body to store excess glucose as fat, particularly around the abdomen.
-This creates a difficult cycle: more body fat can worsen insulin resistance, and worsening insulin resistance makes it harder to lose body fat.
+This can create a difficult cycle: added body fat may worsen insulin resistance, and worsening insulin resistance can make weight management more challenging.

 Common Signs of Insulin Resistance

-You may not feel insulin resistance directly, but your body often sends signals worth paying attention to:
+Insulin resistance is not always something a person feels directly, but the body often sends signals worth paying attention to:

 - Persistent fatigue, especially after meals